A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Normalizing the soliton vector field.

 \subsection{Analysis of an associated system of ODE}

-Next we seek uniform derivative estimates to extract a limit from the family of maps $\Phi^{(b)}$ as $b\to \infty$.
-By \eqref{eq:rsc0}-\eqref{eq:transversec0}, these estimates can be obtained by an analysis of the local coordinate representations of $\Phi^{(b)}$ relative to a fixed finite atlas on $\Cc_{a_0}$.
+Next we seek uniform derivative estimates on the family of maps $\Phi^{(b)}$ in order to extract a limit as $b\to \infty$.
+The distance distortion estimates \eqref{eq:rsc0}-\eqref{eq:transversec0} guarantee that the image of a point under $\Phi^{(b)}$ will not wander too far from the point itself, and therefore that we can obtain the derivative estimates we need from an analysis of the local coordinate representations of $\Phi^{(b)}$ relative to a fixed finite atlas on $\Cc_{a_0}$.
 Each of these coordinate representations will satisfy a system of equations with a common structure reflecting the infinite order agreement of $\Xt$ and $X$ at spatial infinity.
 We analyze a general version of this system now.

 Consider solutions

 to the system